Joe Hoerner

 Hoerner was traded to Philadelphia as part of the Curt Flood deal on October 7, 1969.
 He made the National League All-Star team in 1970, and his .643 winning percentage ranked sixth in the league.
 During 1971 that year he gave up Willie Mays' major league-leading 22nd and last career extra-inning home run at Candlestick Park.
 In 1971, at age 34, he finished the year with a 1.97 ERA, and his effectiveness declined after that season.
 However, he later gave up Willie McCovey's N.L. record-breaking 17th grand slam in 1977 at Riverfront Stadium.
 His final major league appearance was on August 5, 1977.
 At the age of 40, he was the second-oldest player to appear in a National League game that season.

-For his career he finished with a lifetime record of 39–34, 99 saves, 268 games finished, and an earned run average of 2.99.
+For his career he finished with a lifetime record of 39–34, 98 saves, 268 games finished, and an earned run average of 2.99.
 He struck out 412 and walked 181 In 562.2 innings pitched.
 Hoerner held All-Stars Bobby Bonds, Johnny Callison, Tommy Harper, Ed Kranepool, Joe Pepitone, and Bill White to a .070 collective batting average (5-for-71).
 He also held Hall of Famers Hank Aaron, Ernie Banks, Reggie Jackson, Willie Mays, Bill Mazeroski, Tony Pérez, Willie Stargell, and Carl Yastrzemski to a .101 collective batting average (9-for-89).

+In 1985, Hoerner was acquitted of reckless and negligent operation of a motorboat, charges stemming from a collision on the Lake of the Ozarks that killed two 25-year-old boaters.

 Hoerner died in a farming accident at the age of 59 in Hermann, Missouri.